Food & Beverage

 Showing what they’ll lose by doing nothing.
 Not fear.
 Not urgency.

-What's winning in food & beverage right now.
+food & beverage right now.

 Every hook, every frame, every CTA — mapped and analyzed.